Freelance Rate Calculator

 | Category | Junior | Mid-level | Senior | Sources |

 All rates in USD/hour.
-Based on U.S. Bureau of Labor Statistics OES data, Upwork Skills Index Q4 2024, and Freelancers Union Annual Survey 2024.
+Based on U.S. Bureau of Labor Statistics OES data, Upwork Skills Index Q4 2024, the Freelancers Union Annual Survey 2024, and the AIGA Design Salary Survey.
 Rates are averages — actual rates vary by niche, client, and portfolio strength.

 How to Use This Calculator